arxaqapi/takun.org/content/blog/dynamic-programming.md

 ```
 The code looks a little bit complicated, but it is, in fact, really simple.

-What is going on is that we first create an array of size $n+1$ which will hold all the intermediate values of our computation and removing all duplicate recursive calls.
+What is going on is that we first create an array of size $n+1$ which will hold all the intermediate values of our computation and thus allowing us to remove all duplicate recursive calls.

 We simpy check if the wanted value has already been computed, if this is the case, we simply return the value contained in our **memoization** structure (here a simple array).